An Introduction to Geometric Topology: Laminations

 \subsection{Complementary regions}

 Let $\lambda \subset S$ be a geodesic lamination in a hyperbolic surface $S=\matH^2/_\Gamma$.
-A \emph{complementary region} is a connected component of the open complement $S\setminus \lambda$.
-The abstract completion of a region is a hyperbolic surface with non-empty geodesic boundary consisting of lines and/or circles.
+A \emph{complementary region} (shortly, a \emph{region}) is a connected component of the open complement $S\setminus \lambda$.
+The abstract completion of a complementary region is a hyperbolic surface with non-empty geodesic boundary consisting of lines and/or circles.

-In general, a region may have genus and/or infinitely many boundary components.
-Note that in any case there are at most countably many regions, and hence only countably many leaves of $\lambda$ may be incident to a region: if $\lambda$ has uncountably many leaves (and this will be the typical case), most leaves are not incident to any region (compare this with the Cantor subset in $[0,1]$, which contains uncountably many points, but only countably many of them are adjacent to some complementary open segment).
+In general, a complementary region may have genus and/or infinitely many boundary components.
+Note that in any case there are at most countably many regions, and hence only countably many leaves of $\lambda$ may be incident to a region: if $\lambda$ has uncountably many leaves (this will be the typical case), most leaves are not incident to any region (compare this with the Cantor subset in $[0,1]$, which contains uncountably many points, but only countably many of them are adjacent to some complementary open segment).

 \begin{prop} A geodesic lamination $\lambda\subset S_g$ in a closed hyperbolic surface $S_g=\matH^2/_\Gamma$ has at most $4g-4$ complementary regions.
 The boundary of each region has finitely many components. \end{prop} \begin{proof} Every complementary region has area at least $\pi$ (the area of an ideal triangle) and a region with infinitely many boundary components has infinite area.
 By Gauss-Bonnet we get $\Area(S_g) = -2\pi\chi(S_g) = (4g-4)\pi$. \end{proof}